An Inexact Primal-Dual Smoothing Framework for Large-Scale Non-Bilinear Saddle Point Problems: Convex Optimization with Functional Constraints.

 Based on Lemma~\ref{lem:scaling_hat_lambda}, we can bound $L_{xx}(\hlambda^k)$ via

-Based on this bound, the oracle complexity of $\rvN_2$ for (approximately) solving the sub-problem in~\eqref{eq:hdualF} (cf.~\eqref{eq:comp_N2}), and the iteration complexity of Algorithm~\ref{alg:SMA}, i.e., $K_{\sf cons}$ in~\eqref{eq:K_cons}, we can derive the following result.
+Based on this bound, the oracle complexity of $\rvN_2$ for (approximately) solving the sub-problem in~\eqref{eq:hdualF} (cf.~\eqref{eq:comp_N2}), and the iteration complexity of Algorithm~\ref{alg:SMA}, i.e., $K_{\sf cons}$ in~\eqref{eq:K_cons}, we can derive the following result (see its proof in the Appendix).

 \begin{theorem} In Algorithm~\ref{alg:SMA}, for any starting point $(x^0,\lambda^0)\in\calX\times\bbR_+$, denote $\barC_{\sf det}$ as the oracle complexity to obtain an $\varepsilon$-optimal and $\varepsilon$-feasible solution.
 Then